PacificGL/InsurgencyANZ/TheDead/README.md

 # InsurgencyANZ / The Dead
-The Dead, a work-in-progress mod for Insurgency, previously called The Hidden.
+The Dead; a work-in-progress mod for Insurgency, previously called The Hidden.
 Based off of the original HL2 Mod.

 ## License
     Insurgency ANZ GitHub Repository